mhausenblas/eksphemeral/README.md

 In order to use EKSphemeral, clone this repo, and make sure you've got `jq`, the `aws` CLI and the [Fargate CLI](https://somanymachines.com/fargate/) installed.

+If you like, you can have a look at a [4 min video walk through](https://www.youtube.com/watch?v=2A8olhYL9iI), before you try it out yourself.

 ## Preparation

 Create an S3 bucket `eks-svc` for the Lambda functions like so: